 THE BREATH TEST & VIRGINIA'S IMPLIED CONSENT LAW

 In Virginia, you are required to take a breath test if you are pulled over under suspicion of driving while intoxicated and are lawfully arrested for DUI or DWI.
 Virginia has an “implied consent” law which states that by operating a motor vehicle on a public highway in Virginia, whether you have a Virginia driver's license or not, you automatically consent to the taking of a breath test, blood test, or both blood and breath test to determine the probable alcohol or drug content in your blood (body) if you are lawfully arrested for a DUI or DWI or driving outside of your restricted operator's license pursuant to Virginia Code Section 18.2-272.
-If you refuse to take this breath or blood test, you will face additional consequences such as suspension of your driver's license in addition to your DUI or DWI charge, and possibly jail time if there is a prior conviction of DUI or DWI, Refusal or Driving on a suspended operator's license.
+If you refuse to take breath or blood alcohol tests, you will face additional consequences such as suspension of your driver's license in addition to your DUI or DWI charge, and possibly jail time if there is a prior conviction of DUI or DWI, Refusal or Driving on a suspended operator's license.

 If you've been charged with a Virginia DUI or DWI or Unreasonable Refusal, don't panic.
-As seasoned criminal defense attorneys, at Kassabian & Kassabian P.L.C., we know from experience that there is a variety of ways to defend against your charges to have it dismissed, or the penalties diminished.
-Working with an experienced Fairfax DUI attorney, John Kassabian, gives you the ability depending on the facts and circumstances of your case to successfully present the following in your defense case:
+A seasoned criminal defense attorney, at Kassabian & Kassabian P.L.C., knows from years of experience a variety of ways to defend against your charges to have it dismissed, reduced or penalties diminished.
+Working with Fairfax DUI attorney, John Kassabian, gives you the ability depending on the facts and circumstances of your case to successfully present the following in your defense:

 - The arresting officer did not have a valid reason for stopping or searching you or your vehicle